soodrajesh/soodrajesh/README.md

 ## About Me

-I'm a Senior Cloud Engineering and DevOps specialist with 15+ years of hands-on experience building enterprise-scale cloud infrastructure.
+I'm a Senior Cloud Engineering and DevOps specialist with 14+ years of hands-on experience building enterprise-scale cloud infrastructure.
 I specialize in AI/ML infrastructure, Kubernetes orchestration, and automated DevOps pipelines for modern applications.

+**What Makes Me Different:**
+- **Business-Outcome Focused**: I don't just deploy infrastructure—I architect solutions that drive measurable business results
+- **AI/ML Infrastructure Pioneer**: Early adopter and expert in production ML pipelines, not just theory
+- **Multi-Cloud Strategist**: Deep expertise across AWS, Azure, and GCP with real-world migration experience
+- **Security-First Architect**: Every solution is built with compliance and zero-trust principles from day one

 ```yaml
 specialties: